Engineering – Water Checklist

 8. Utility Main Crossings

-• Address all utility crossings with water by identifying vertical and horizontal separation.
+• Callout and dimension all utility crossings with existing and proposed water by identifying vertical and horizontal separation.

 9. Utility Main Crossings Profile

-• Show water crossings on sewer and/or stormwater profiles.
-Profiles for water required on 12” and larger mains.
+• Profiles for proposed water main specifically are required on all 12” and larger mains.

-• Call out blow-offs as either standard or temporary per W-14 and W-15
+• Call out all existing and proposed blow-off assemblies as either standard or oversized per W-14 and W-15.

 11. Air Release Valve

-• ARV required at all high points for water main 12” or larger
+• Combination ARV required at all high points for water main 12” or larger.

 12. Thrust blocks

-• Thrust blocks required on tapping tees and connections to existing unrestrained pipe shown on plan view and called out in notes section
+• Thrust blocks required on tapping tees and connections to the end of existing main shown on plan view and called out in notes section.

 13. Pipe deflection